 • Business rules and decision logic

-• Integration with enterprise systems (ERP, DMS, PLM, CRM, IoT)
+• Integration with enterprise systems (ERP, CRM, ITSM, IoT)

 • Security, governance, and monitoring layers